Nice3point/RevitToolkit/Readme.md

 It allows access to application-specific data, as well as up-calls for application-level operations such as dialog and failure handling.

-List of available application properties:
+List of available environment properties:

 - Context.Application;
 - Context.UiApplication;